Roof Repair Fund

-Photo left show jetting of the Butt Close wall.
-Click photo to enlarge.
+Photos show jetting of the wall and completed work.
+Click to enlarge.

 Home | Our People | Our Beliefs | Our History | Our Music | Services | Newsletters | Weddings | Namings | Funerals | Room Hire | How to Find us | Contact Us